 Joshua is a seasoned professional with more than 20 years of experience in public relations, marketing communications, strategic communications, journalism, and government relations.
 He utilizes his experience to drive strategy and messaging for his clients.

 Joshua began his career in the early 2000s as a journalist for several local and regional newspapers while in college.
-As part of the Navajo teaching of going off to get an education and coming back to help your People—he did just that.
+As part of the Navajo teaching of going off to get an education and coming back to help your people—he did just that.

-To add to his experience, he was the Director of Marketing at Winslow Indian Health Care Center and was the Chief of Staff and then Deputy Chief of Staff for the Office of the President/Vice President of the Navajo Nation.
-He currently works as the Director of Communications and Public Relations for the Flagstaff Unified School District.
+To add to his experience, he was the director of marketing at Winslow Indian Health Care Center and was the chief of staff and then deputy chief of staff for the Office of the President/Vice President of the Navajo Nation.
+He currently works as the director of communications and public relations for the Flagstaff Unified School District.

-One career highlight was being awarded the prestigious “Native American 40 Under 40” award by the National Center for American Indian Enterprise Development (NCAIED) in 2014.
+One career highlight was being awarded the prestigious Native American 40 Under 40 award by the National Center for American Indian Enterprise Development (NCAIED) in 2014.
 This national award recognizes Native American professionals for their outstanding leadership and community contributions.

 Joshua currently resides in Flagstaff and Tuba City, Arizona, with his wife and family.
 He holds a B.S. degree in History and Political Science from Northern Arizona University (NAU) and an M.A. degree in Communication from Arizona State University (ASU).